 Money laundering is an act of showing criminal assets as income from a legitimate source.
 Money laundering can happen in many sectors and in many ways.
 Estate agents are an industry where there is a high risk of money laundering.
 Because of this risk, estate agents should prevent Money from financing terrorist activities by doing Money Laundering Controls.
-Generally, estate agents are regulated by HMRC, but they should also follow the regulations of their country or affiliates.
+Generally, estate agents are regulated by HMRC, but they should also follow their country's regulations or affiliates.
 Estate agents may face fines or criminal prosecution if they do not comply with regulations.
 This can result in unlimited fines with imprisonment of up to 2 years.

 Why There Is a Risk of Money Laundering in Estate Agents?

 Besides money laundering, terrorism financing in estate agents can also pose a risk.
 Terrorist financing aims to commit crimes on money or goods because funds and goods can be obtained from legal or criminal sources.
 There is also a risk of terrorist financing in this sector, as money and goods exchange is at the core of the estate agents.
-Because of these crimes, the risk of money laundering in estate agents is high, and if estate agents do nothing to mitigate these risks, they will not only be subject to regular fines but also cause loss of reputation in their businesses.
+Because of these crimes, the risk of money laundering in estate agents is high, and if estate agents do nothing to mitigate these risks, they will not only be subject to regular fines but also cause a loss of reputation in their businesses.

 HMRC Regulations and Penalties for Estate Agents